 "Fill yore hand, you slimy, snaky son of a bitch!"
-Slade yelled
+Slade yelled thought filled him with quiet joy and a sad yearning for his childhood sweetheart, Miss Polly Peachtree of Paduka, Illinois.

 'The Backshooter' went for his gun, but before he had even touched the handle both of Slade's sinister .45s were out and belching lead.
 'Backshooter' was thrown back against the bar, where he crumpled.